 1. Cooked Chicken

 There’s a reason that chicken is a staple in many dog foods, and that’s because it’s fantastic for your pet.
 It’s extremely filling and packed with lean protein — and most dogs find it irresistible.
 Just don’t season it before you serve it.

-Don’t give your dog raw chicken, though, as it can be contaminated with salmonella and other microbes.
+Don’t give your dog raw chicken from unknown sources, though, as it can be contaminated with salmonella and other microbes.
 Also, remove any bones before feeding, as cooked chicken bones can break and become lodged in your dog’s esophagus or puncture their intestines during digestion.